Comment les Vers à Soie Produisent la Soie

 FAQ

-How are silkworms born?
+How are silkworms born ?

 Silkworms are born from eggs laid by the female mulberry bombyx butterfly.
-After mating, it lays between 300 and 500 eggs which it attaches to mulberry branches.
+After mating, it lays between 300 to 500 eggs which it attaches to mulberry branches.
 After around ten days of incubation, the tiny silkworms hatch.

-How does the silkworm live?
+How the silkworm lives ?

 The silkworm lives in breeding in silkworm farms.
 It feeds exclusively on mulberry leaves.
 Throughout its growth, it molts several times.
 After about a month, it weaves its silk cocoon in which it becomes a chrysalis, before transforming into a butterfly.

-Does the silkworm turn into a butterfly?
+Does the silkworm turn into a butterfly ?

 Yes, the silkworm begins a metamorphosis inside its cocoon to become a mulberry bombyx butterfly.
 This transformation takes place after approximately 3 weeks spent in the chrysalis state in the cocoon.

-Where does the silkworm live?
+Where the silkworm lives ?

 The silkworm lives in dedicated facilities called silkworms.
 These buildings bring together all the rooms adapted to the different stages of their development: incubator, nursery, breeding room, leaf reserve, etc.

-What is a silkworm breeder called?
+What is the name of a silkworm breeder ?

 Updated February 1, 2024